 }

-What a 45 looks like
+What a failing block looks like

-openingHoursSpecification(loses 5) - Only the business homepage URL, no
+openingHoursSpecification. - Only the homepage URL, no

 Run your own site